-Building D - Fine Arts: Actually three buildings, the smaller building contains the Music Department with studio offices, practice rooms, rehearsal hall, work room, storage room, and art drawing/painting studio.
+- Building D Fine Arts: Actually three buildings, the smaller building contains the Music Department with studio offices, practice rooms, rehearsal hall, work room, storage room, and art drawing/painting studio.
 The large building contains a pottery and sculpture lab, large multi-purpose room, six general classrooms, theatre with seating for 463 persons, two complete dressing rooms, costume workshop, scene shop, art gallery, and 7 offices.
 The east wing houses a 200-seat arena theatre and 2 offices.
-Also includes a scene shop and two large dressing rooms.

-Building E -Houses six offices for instructors, two lecture rooms, and biotechnology labs and a fire science computer lab.

-Building F - Science: Houses eleven offices for instructors, four large lecture rooms, physics laboratory, inorganic chemistry laboratory, organic chemistry laboratory, general biology laboratory, zoology laboratory, vivarium and greenhouse, a specialized biology laboratory, and two anatomy and physiology labs.
-Each laboratory adjoins spacious storerooms and preparation rooms.

-Building G - Houses 39 offices for faculty, workroom, a learning laboratory, a large meeting room, and an interactive video classroom.

-Building H - Academic: The building houses thirteen general classrooms of varying size.
-Classrooms in this building are used interchangeably for the general education courses.

-Building I - Library, Media Center, Student Activities, and Language Arts: The library is housed in a comfortable, large, and well-lit facility with a reference and general collection providing access to nearly 40,000 books.
+Also includes a scene shop and two large dressing rooms. - Building E -Houses six offices for instructors, two lecture rooms, and biotechnology labs and a science computer lab. - Building F Science: Houses eleven offices for instructors, four large lecture rooms, physics laboratory, inorganic chemistry laboratory, organic chemistry laboratory, general biology laboratory, zoology laboratory, vivarium and greenhouse, a specialized biology laboratory, and two anatomy and physiology labs.
+Each laboratory adjoins spacious storerooms and preparation rooms. - Building G Houses 39 offices for faculty, workroom, a learning laboratory, a large meeting room, and an interactive video classroom. - Building H Academic: The building houses eleven general classrooms of varying size.
+Classrooms in this building are used interchangeably for the general education courses. - Building I Library, Media Center, Student Activities, and Language Arts: The library is housed in a comfortable, large, and well-lit facility with a reference and general collection providing access to nearly 40,000 books.
 In addition, the library has an automated SIRSI system that provides immediate linking to the holdings of all three campuses, a periodical collection of approximately 275 titles, and a McNaughton Collection of 500 popular books.
 With advanced electronic access provided by the state of Mississippi funded Magnolia Project and the Internet, the library provides state-of-the-art computers and printers that allow access to databases for research purposes.
-Inside the library are special study rooms for small groups and a number of carrels for individual study.
-To assist library patrons, there are two photocopy machines and two microfilm reader-printers.
-The Media Services area contains nearly 1,500 videos and diverse audio-visual equipment for instructor use in the classroom.
-Included within this area are a CCN transmission system, graphic reproduction capabilities, three computer labs, and one classroom.

-Building J - Student Center and Administration: Contains central kitchen with food preparation facilities for serving the large main dining area, private dining room and student activity area.
-In addition to the three dining areas, this building houses a large commons area for student lounging, general circulation area, computer training lab, and evening coordinator.
-Administrative offices include offices for the Vice President, Deans of Business Services and Instruction, in addition to a conference room, lounge area and lobby area.

-Building K - Service Building: Contains a large equipment room which houses the boilers, cold generating equipment and water-heating equipment providing air conditioning, heating and hot water for the entire campus.
-This building also contains a central control room for monitoring the operation of the central plant and the operation of air conditioning in all buildings on the campus.

-Building L - Health, Physical Education, and Bookstore: Contains two classrooms, four offices, storage and supply rooms, four student dressing rooms, a fitness center, restrooms, a gymnasium playing area which could be used for a full
+Included in this area are a CCN transmission system, graphic reproduction capabilities, three computer labs, and one classroom. - Building J-Administration: This building houses a large commons area for student lounging, general circulation area, computer training lab, and evening coordinator.
+Administrative offices include offices for the Vice President, Deans of Business Services and Instruction, in addition to a conference room, lounge area and lobby area. - Building K Service Building: Contains a large equipment room which houses the boilers, cold generating equipment and water-heating equipment providing air conditioning, heating and hot water for the entire campus.
+This building also contains a central control room for monitoring the operation of the central plant and the operation of air conditioning in all buildings on the campus. - Building L Health, Physical Education, and Bookstore: Contains two classrooms, four offices, storage and supply rooms, four student dressing rooms, a fitness center, restrooms, a gymnasium playing area which could be used for a full basketball court and/or used for two smaller cross courts, and a stage area which doubles as a physical activities area.
+An Olympic size heated swimming pool adjoins this building.
+This building also houses the Career and Technical Support Services and Institute for Learning in Retirement. - Building M Refrigeration, Air Conditioning, Automotive Technology: Contains four large laboratories, and classrooms, faculty offices, storage and supply rooms.